Anushree401/GrabMEDIA/readme.md

-## VIDEO DOWNLOADER CLI TOOL
+## GrabMEDIA

-A command-line tool for downloading videos from YouTube and other platforms, with support for parallel downloads and format conversion.
+A command-line tool for downloading videos and images from YouTube and other platforms, with support for parallel and multiple downloads.

 ## FEATURES:
 - YouTube support - Downloads videos and playlists